lukejamesmorrison/version-js/README.md

 let string = '3.2.1-beta.release+meta.data'
 ```

 The formatted string must follow conventions outlined in [the Semantic Version documentation](https://semver.org).
+It may be preceeded by the character `v` which will be omitted when parsed.

 ### Object
 ```javascript